calaldees/teachingWorkshops/teacherTraining/tech.md

     * Modular (Upgradable / Replaceable)
     * Almost Indestructible
     * Not (as) portable as a laptop
+    * Linux only
 * 13inc laptop - £170? (with webcam)
-    * Builtin wireless, speakers, webcam
+    * Builtin speakers, webcam, screen
     * Portable - Can move to a quiet room to code - can take their dev environment with them
     * When it gets damaged - whole thing is disposed-of/unusable
+    * Windows or Linux
         * Low spec machines will benefit from linux in performance
-        * Help them install linux
 * [eBay removing listed for Raspberry Pi](https://twitter.com/lbhq/status/1323482627681198080) because they COULD be used as a computer

 ### Old